bagustris/octave-tutorial/_episodes/03-loops.md

 so `len` is updated to 2.
 After three more updates,
 `len` is 5;
-since there's nothing left in `aeiou` for MATLAB to process, the loop finishes and the `disp` statement tells us our final answer.
+since there's nothing left in `aeiou` for Octave to process, the loop finishes and the `disp` statement tells us our final answer.

 Note that a loop variable is just a variable